jiaolyulu/kineticSculpture/schedule.md

 For next Meeting: Share pieces of work you like... or your past kinetic project

-**4: Feb, 26, 2022, 1:00 pm - 2:30 pm, Understanding Motors, Controlling High current devices, Controlling DC motors and Linear Actuators, Controlling Stepper Motors**
+**4: Feb, 26, 2022, 1:00 pm - 2:30 pm, Understanding Motors, Controlling High current devices, Controlling DC motors and Linear Actuators**

 [Actuators and Examples](https://www.notion.so/d680aeca8e5a4f519d589a9c485d8ecc?v=69c9a7fb00ae4047a855410953f721f3)